flashZero/QuadTree_AS3/README.md

 # QuadTree_AS3
-quadTree collision code with as3
+quadTree collision code with as3.

+My first repository on GitHub!